kdugue/rust-101/notes/rust-lang book/rust-lang-book-notes.md

   2.  there is exactly one input lifetime parameter
   3.  if there are multiple input lifetime parameters, but one of them is `&self` or `&mut self`, the life time of `sef` is assigned to all output lifetime parameters
 - lifetime of all string literals is `'static`
+- `'static` lifetime: reference can live as long as the duration of the program
+  - all string literals have a static lifetime because they are stored in program's binary

 ### Chapter 11 - Writing Automated Tests